Darelbi/Digital-Laws-Proposal/Artificial Intelligence Regulation Act/README.md

 1. The law was designed to be technically precise and feasible.
 2. The law was designed to not have loopholes (like the GDPR).
-3. Yeah I used AI to correct the law.
+3. Yeah I used a AI to correct the law.
-4. Yeah I made a AI to, I know my topic.
+4. Yeah I made a AI too myself, I know my topic.
+5. I understand that politicians have different areas of expertise and therefore cannot also be technically prepared to technological loopholes.
+6. I also understand that companies have no interest in letting the politicians become aware of technological loopholes.

 **A simple technical overview**